Cognigy/Documentation/docs/en/docs/ai/tools/user-menu/organisation-details.md

 [![Version badge](https://img.shields.io/badge/Added in-v4.30.0-blue.svg)]({{config.site_url}})

 The delete organisation feature will completely remove all the data from your organisation.

 ???+ warning "Be aware that there is NO way back from this.
 Once you start the process all your data will be gone."

-In order to have this feature fully operational you will need to have some confiuration set up.
+In order to have this feature fully operational you will need to have some configuration set up.

-- A valid system adminitrator in the environment variable `SYS_ADMINISTRATOR_EMAIL`.
+- A valid system administrator email in the environment variable `SYS_ADMINISTRATOR_EMAIL`.
-- The Cognigy UI-Management proper insalled, and its path set in the environment variable `MANAGEMENTUI_BASE_URL_WITH_PROTOCOL`.
+- The Cognigy UI-Management proper installed, and its path set in the environment variable `MANAGEMENTUI_BASE_URL_WITH_PROTOCOL`.

-This process consist in two steps:
+This process consists of two steps:

-- Step one, a user with an admin role will request to delete the organisation from the organisation details page.
+- In step one, a user with an admin role will request to delete the organisation from the organisation details page.
 This will initiate a request that will be sent to the system administrator (email placed in 'SYS_ADMINISTRATOR_EMAIL') with the next steps.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/tools/images/delete-organisation-delete_org_organisation_details.png" width="100%" />